cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

 So, if you work in tech, you’re probably wondering:

 1. Is the career I’ve worked so hard to build at risk?
-2. Does GenAI tools truly grasp the complexities of a software project?
+2. Do GenAI tools truly grasp the complexities of a software project?
 3. Can GenAI tools interpret vague business requirements, understand user needs, and make informed trade-offs like a human engineer?

 # The Catch